TCI Global Toolkit: Service DeliveryWhole-Site Orientation to Family Planning

 Set aside a room at a facility and arrange the tables and chairs to suit the learning environment.
 All participants should be able to easily see and hear the trainer and any presentations.

 By the end of the orientation process:

 - All staff working in the facility should be able to accurately describe family planning.

-- All staff working in the facility should be able to describe the benefits of family planning to themselves and to clients.
+- All staff working in the facility should be able to describe the benefits of family planning to each other and to clients.

-- All staff working in the facility should know what types of family planning services are offered in the health facility and know how to inform, counsel, refer, direct, or provide clients with appropriate family planning services.
+- All staff working in the facility should know what types of family planning services are offered in the health facility and know how to inform, counsel, refer, direct, or provide clients with appropriate family planning services, depending on their role.

-- Myths and misconceptions around family planning among staff should be diminished or eliminated.
+- Myths and misconceptions around family planning among staff should be addressed so they can be diminished or eliminated.